virtual/100daysofcode/index.md

 ## R3 Day 28: 2020-04-17 Friday

+- Test Doubles
+  - A replacement for any component of executable code (module or method)
+  - Simplified
+  - May be hard-coded
+  - Isolated, consistent, and fast
+  - Sinon.js is one library, sinon-chai is a module we can use with Chai for readability: `npm install sinon@2 sinon-chai -D`
+- A test stub verifies indirect inputs by providing a controlled response.
+- A test spy records indirect outputs by reporting on how the request was made for later verification.
+- A mock object verifies indirect outputs by setting up expectations and throwing an exception if it's used unexpectedly.
+- A fake object just runs faster with less functionality.
+- And a dummy object specifies values used for testing.
+- xunitpatterns.com and martinfowler.com for more info

+Book ref: xUnit Test Patterns: Refactoring Test Code by Gerard Meszaros

+## R3 Day 28: 2020-04-17 Friday

+> Back to more testing with Mocha and Chai.
+Set up example tests for unit tests, callbacks and promises.
+Mocha doesn't use arrow functions in order to keep the correct binding for `this`.
+R3D28/#100DaysOfCode https://www.lynda.com/Node-js-tutorials/Node-js-Testing-Code-Quality/587672-2.html

 - Unit test:
   - Setup test with describe
   - Arrow functions in mocha are discouraged because they break the binding to `this`